microsoft/azure-genai-design-patterns/patterns/01-large-document-summarization/README.md

 ---
 #### Approach

-The common approach is to split large documents into chunks do summarization on each chunk, and later, group the summarize the final chunk
+The common approach is to split large documents into chunks do summarization on each chunk in sequence, and later, summarize the final chunk to get final summary

 #### Implementation